edxml/sdk/doc/tutorial/edxml-modelling.rst

   myEventType['user'].RelateTo('has access to', 'server')\
     .Because('a user named [[user]] issued a command on FTP server [[server]]')

 There you have it.
 You can almost read it like a normal English sentence.
 The ``RelateTo()`` method creates and returns the actual relation between properties ``user`` and ``server``, using predicate ``has access to``.
 Then, the reason of the relation is set.
-This string is a placeholder string, similar to the reporter strings we started out with.
+This string is a template string, similar to the event story templates we started out with.
 It is another little story, answering the question:

   `Why are these two values related?`